pipelinebot-com/docs/docs/how-it-works.md

 a task to the environment that you've specified in the [configuration file][2].
 Once the task is triggered, your script defined in the workflow will execute as designed.

-The diagram below details what a deployment looks like:
+The diagram below details what a pipeline looks like:
 ![how-it-works](/assets/images/docs-how-it-works.png)
+<iframe style="border:none" width="100%" height="300" src="https://gifted-lamport-c29e52.netlify.app/"></iframe>
 The benefit to this architecture is that your workflows are separate from the platform that schedule them.
 If you change platforms or use multiple platforms two schedule your workflows you can still enforce the same continuous delivery